 Should I retire at 60 or keep working?

-Retiring at 60 may be financially feasible if you have adequate super and non-super assets to fund a 7-year gap before Age Pension eligibility at 67.
-The amount needed depends on your spending, assets and circumstances.
-But the personal question is equally important: do you have a compelling vision for what retirement at 60 looks like, beyond just relief from work?
-The retirees who struggle most with early retirement are often those who left primarily to escape work rather than to pursue something specific.
-The financial analysis of retiring at 60 vs 67 is in our guide on when is the best time to retire in Australia.
+Retiring at 60 can be financially feasible if you have adequate super and accessible non-super assets to fund the gap before Age Pension eligibility at 67.
+Wealthlab generally sees couples needing a meaningful buffer of liquid non-super assets on top of super to retire comfortably at 60, though the exact figure varies significantly by lifestyle, location, and partner circumstances.
+The personal question is equally important: do you have a compelling vision for what retirement at 60 looks like, beyond relief from work?
+In our experience, the retirees who tend to thrive earliest are those who retired at a clear inflection point, when something meaningful was beginning, not just when something difficult was ending.
+The financial analysis is in our companion guide.

 Is it normal to feel anxious about retiring?

 Yes, and it’s a more useful signal than people give it credit for.
-Anxiety about retirement is almost always about one of four things: financial uncertainty (do I have enough?), identity uncertainty (who will I be without my work role?), relationship uncertainty (how will this change my partnership or family dynamics?), or purpose uncertainty (what will give my days meaning?).
-Each of these is addressable with deliberate preparation.
-If anxiety persists after honest preparation in all four areas, it may be worth speaking with a financial adviser about the financial side, or a counsellor or psychologist about the identity and purpose dimensions.
-Both are legitimate and useful forms of support for a major life transition.
+Anxiety about retirement is almost always about one of four things: financial uncertainty (am I sure I have enough?), identity uncertainty (who will I be without my work role?), relationship uncertainty (how will this change my partnership or family dynamics?), or purpose uncertainty (what will give my days meaning?).
+Each is addressable with deliberate preparation.
+Anxiety that persists after honest preparation in all four areas may warrant speaking with a financial adviser about the financial side, or a counsellor or psychologist about the identity and purpose dimensions.
+Both are legitimate forms of support for a major life transition.

 What do I do if my partner wants to retire at a different time than me?

 This is more common than most couples expect, and more manageable than it initially seems.
 The key is separating the financial question (can we afford for one partner to retire while the other continues working?) from the lifestyle question (what does our daily life look like during the transition period, and is it workable and fair for both of us?).
-Often, staggered retirements work well: one partner retires first and uses the time to build the lifestyle infrastructure, social connections, routines and projects, that both partners will eventually share.
-The second partner retires into a household that already has rhythm and purpose, rather than one trying to construct it from scratch.
-For how couples navigate the retirement adjustment together, see our guide on how couples adjust after retirement.
+Staggered retirements often work well.
+One partner retires first and uses the time to build the lifestyle infrastructure, social connections, routines, projects, that both partners will eventually share.
+The second partner retires into a household that already has rhythm and purpose.
+Honest, specific conversations about expectations and resentments during the transition are essential.
+Our guide on how couples adjust after retirement covers this in more depth.

 The best time to retire is when you’re ready all the way

-The numbers create the possibility; the personal readiness determines whether it becomes a good life.
-Most Australians who retire well have spent at least as much time thinking about what they’re retiring to as they have tracking their super balance.
+The numbers create the possibility.
+The personal readiness determines whether it becomes a good life.
+The Australians we see retire well have spent at least as much time thinking about what they’re retiring to as they have tracking their super balance.
 They know what their days will look like, who they’ll spend them with, and what will make them feel that their time is well spent.
 They’ve had the honest conversations with their partner.
 They’ve thought about which relationships matter enough to actively maintain.
 And they’ve built at least the skeleton of a new structure before they needed it.